spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-merchant-feature-overview/main-merchant-concept.md

 ## Main merchant orders and returns

-Being both the [Marketplace Operator](/docs/marketplace/user/intro-to-the-spryker-marketplace/marketplace-personas.html) and the seller, and already performing tasks in the Back Office, the main merchant manages their [merchant orders](/docs/marketplace/user/features/{{page.version}}/marketplace-order-management-feature-overview/merchant-order-overview.html) also in the Back Office.
-See [Managing main merchant orders](/docs/marketplace/user/merchant-portal-user-guides/{{page.version}}/orders/managing-merchant-orders.html) for details.
+Being both a [marketplace operator](/docs/marketplace/user/intro-to-the-spryker-marketplace/marketplace-personas.html) and a seller and already performing tasks in the Back Office, the main merchant manages their [merchant orders](/docs/marketplace/user/features/{{page.version}}/marketplace-order-management-feature-overview/merchant-order-overview.html) also in the Back Office.
+For details, see [Managing main merchant orders](/docs/marketplace/user/merchant-portal-user-guides/{{page.version}}/orders/managing-merchant-orders.html).

 ## Main merchant state machine

-To manage merchant orders of the main merchant, the *Main merchant state machine* exists.
+To manage merchant orders of the main merchant, the *main merchant state machine* exists.
 Out of the box, the main merchant state machine provides the following states:
-- created
+- Created
-- new
+- New
-- canceled
+- Canceled
-- left the merchant location
+- Left the merchant location
-- arrived at the distribution center
+- Arrived at the distribution center
-- shipped
+- Shipped
-- delivered
+- Delivered
-- closed
+- Closed

 The workflow of the Main merchant state machine is schematically displayed in the diagram below: